cdbdev/debian/wiki/source_to_deb.md

 Once you've added the line, you'll need to do `apt-get update`.

 ## 2.3 Add a local repository
+Goal: Create local repository from packages dropped into a certain directory
+Pros:
+- Simple to use

+Cons:
+- Repository available only to the local host, not to other machines
 ```bash
 # apt-get install local-apt-repository
 # mkdir /srv/local-apt-repository